meteor/tutorials/steps/react/step11.md

   throw new Meteor.Error("not-authorized");
 }
 ```

+> Notice that with this code anyone can delete any public task.
+With some small modifications to the code, you should be able to make it so that only the owner can delete their tasks.

 We're done with our private task feature!
 Now our app is secure from attackers trying to view or modify someone's private tasks.
 {{/template}}